carloscuesta/gitmoji-cli/README.md

 #### Configuration file

-A local `.prettierrc` file written in JSON can be added to your project to share your configuration
+A local `.gitmojirc` file written in JSON can be added to your project to share your configuration

-Just add a `.prettierrc` with empty object
+Just add a `.gitmojirc` with empty object
 ```json
 {}
 ```